IRR Calculation in Excel

 Things to Remember

-- The values array (range) must contain minimum one positive and one negative number.
+- The values array (range) must contain a minimum one positive and one negative number.

 - If an array of reference argument contains text, logical values, or empty cells, those values are ignored.